newtheatre/history-project/_shows/16_17/the_pride.md

     snapshot: uDJNr
     publisher: Impact Nottingham
     author: Yee Heng Yeh
-    title: The Pride @ Nottingham New Theatre
+    title: "The Pride @ Nottingham New Theatre"
     date: 2016-11-18
     rating: 8/10
     quote: "The use of in the round staging contributes to the immediacy of the audience’s experience; the tics and trembles are more apparent, the flare-ups and brutality more affecting."